kzdev-net/kzdev.perfutils/Source/Src/KZDev.PerfUtils/Package/nuget.readme.md

 * Incur fewer garbage collections.
 * Perform on par or better in terms of throughput performance.
 * Provide more consistent performance across different workloads.
-* Treat security as a priority and opt-out rather than opt-in.
+* Treat security as a priority and opt-out rather than opt-in zero'ing unused memory.
 * Optionally allow using native memory for storage to avoid GC pressure impact altogether.

+Performance comparisons are also available in the [Benchmarks](https://kzdev-net.github.io/kzdev.perfutils/articles/benchmarks.html) documentation section.

 ## Documentation